Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 Story 10 :
 Once a character is selected , use the 13th button down from the left hand side bar which will bring up a popup .
 Insert the text you wish to add at the BOTTOM of the panel.

+=== Story 11, 12 & 13 ===

+How to execute :
+-Command to execute : java -jar StayAtHomies.jar -Required to execute: JDK version 13 or above

+Story 11 :
+In order to save panels to a list , use the top bar "Panel" menu .
+Make sure you have 2 characters into the current panel , then use the "save" option on the Panel menu .
+This will save the panels to the bottom comic strip section .

+Story 12 :
+To go back and work on a previous panel , simply click on the panel you desire to open again .

+Story 13 :
+To delete a panel you no longer need , click on the panel from the comic strip then use the "Panel" menu in the top bar and press on "Delete" .
+A popup will show on screen to make sure you want to delete the panel .
+By clicking yes the panel will be deleted .